mikependon/RepoDB/RepoDb.Docs/reporting-an-issue.md

 We are thanking you for this!

-**Deploying**
+**Deployment**

-Before deploying, if there are existing collaborations (ie: [GitHub](https://github.com/mikependon/RepoDb/issues) or [Gitter](https://gitter.im/RepoDb/community)), we will contact you (the reporter) first.
+Before the deployment, if there are existing collaborations (ie: [GitHub](https://github.com/mikependon/RepoDb/issues) or [Gitter](https://gitter.im/RepoDb/community)), we will contact you (the reporter) first.
 Otherwise, we will proceed with the deployment.

-After the deployment, we will leave the bug open for the next few days (not yet defined) and we will place a [deployed](https://github.com/mikependon/RepoDb/issues?q=is%3Aissue+is%3Aopen+label%3Adeployed) label.
+After the deployment, we will place a [deployed](https://github.com/mikependon/RepoDb/issues?q=is%3Aissue+is%3Aopen+label%3Adeployed) label.
 The label will be placed even the fix is deployed in a pre-release versions.

 ### Request